Working Papers and Work in Progress

 - Render Unto Caesar: Taxes, Charity, and Political Islam, with Gabriele Gratton and Maleke Fourati.
 Under review.
 Link to paper

 - Can Vouchers Reduce Elite Capture of Local Development Projects?
 Experimental Evidence from the Solomon Islands, with Andrew Beath, Ariel BenYishay, Giovanna d'Adda and Roberto Weber.
-Under review.
+R&R at Journal of Public Economics.
 Link to paper

 EGAP Policy Brief (19/5/2015)